graphsense/graphsense-transformation/README.md

 # GraphSense Transformation Pipeline

-The GraphSense Transformation Pipeline reads raw block data using [BlockSci][blocksci], which is ingested into [Cassandra][apache-cassandra] by the [graphsense-blocksci][graphsense-blocksci] component, and computes de-normalized views, which are again stored in Cassandra.
+The GraphSense Transformation Pipeline reads raw block data, which is ingested into [Cassandra][apache-cassandra] by the [graphsense-blocksci][graphsense-blocksci] component, and computes de-normalized views, which are again stored in Cassandra.